slbailey/Retrovue/docs/contracts/resources/SchedulePlanInvariantsContract.md

 ### I-2: Plan Assignment Constraint Compliance (Future)

-**Rule:** SchedulePlanBlockAssignment entries SHOULD respect constraints defined by ContentPolicyRule when referenced (future feature).
+**Rule:** Program entries SHOULD respect constraints defined by ContentPolicyRule when referenced (future feature).

 **Rationale:** ContentPolicyRules provide validation for assignment compatibility (e.g., rating, genre, duration constraints).
 When a rule is referenced, assignments should comply with its constraints.